Former Ukraine envoy testifies Trump pushed to oust her

 She said in her statement Friday that she was abruptly told this spring to depart Ukraine “on the next plane.”
 She left her post in May and was later told the president had lost confidence in her and had been pressuring State Department officials for many months to remove her, she said.

-Democrats leading the investigation said they subpoenaed Yovanovitch on Friday morning after learning late Thursday night that the State Department had directed her not to appear.
+Democrats leading the investigation said they subpoenaed Yovanovitch on Friday morning after learning late Thursday that the State Department had directed her not to appear.
 Trump has forbidden all government employees to cooperate, and Yovanovitch remains employed by the State Department.
 She is doing a fellowship at Georgetown University.

 Her testimony in the face of Trump’s opposition won’t be the last as the congressional panels hold a flurry of depositions to investigate the president’s efforts to jump-start foreign investigations that could help his 2020 reelection campaign.
 House Speaker Nancy Pelosi has said she wants the committees to move “expeditiously” as they decide whether to move forward with a formal impeachment vote.